pythonanywhere/help_pages/articles/InstallingNewModules.md

 You need to enter the location of your virtualenv on the "Web" tab to use it in a web app.
 Check out the [example here](/pages/VirtualEnvForNewerDjango)

+##3\.
+Installers that print out excessive amounts

+Some packages, when they are installing, print out huge amounts of stuff, and that can cause problems -- you'll get an error saying this:

+    Your console is printing so much that it's interfering with other users, so it has been closed

+To avoid this, you can add the `-q` command-line flag to your `pip` command.